MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Being compiled (like C) rather than interpreted (like Lua) opens a lot of doors.

-If say the game renamed `human.health` to `human.lives` and a mod hasn't applied this change yet, any usage of that `health` field in the `human` struct will have the compiler immediately point out that `health` is not a field of the `human` struct, including the line number.
+If say the game renamed `human.health` to `human.lives` and a mod hasn't applied this change somewhere yet, using that mod in the latest version of the game will have TCC ([the Tiny C Compiler](https://en.wikipedia.org/wiki/Tiny_C_Compiler)) throw an error with a line number.

 Contrast this with Lua, where scripts will silently behaving differently than before, because `entity.Health` would now always return `nil`, meaning `bar` will always be printed.
 This makes it practically impossible not to accidentally introduce bugs in complex scripts when porting them to newer versions of the game: